 What was later referred to in the Lyttelton Times as an ‘Earthquake Wave At Sea’ it continued on towards the Heads of the Bay, flooding into the bottom farming paddocks of Samuel Manson.
 Two seaside homes and a 300 foot jetty were destroyed as well as many sheep being drowned.
 Countless types of marine life were later discovered stranded on numerous beaches around the harbour bays.
 The Manson family who had been farming at Teddington since 1845 would later speak of that day to others, saying how those paddocks affected were useless for years after.
 The water continued to fall and rise for days afterwards, causing whirlpools in many places.

 Other areas of New Zealand also reported damage: Wellington, Nelson, Kaiapoi, Oamaru, Timaru, Dunedin and Bluff.
-New Zealand was the only place in the tsunami path: Hawaii, Japan and Australia also felt the brunt; ships of several tonnes have been reported to have been pushed inland by 800 metres.
+New Zealand wasn’t the only place in the tsunami path: Hawaii, Japan and Australia also felt the brunt; ships of several tonnes have been reported to have been pushed inland by 800 metres.
 Some ships were never seen again.
 In fact, ships that arrived in Lyttelton harbour over the following days fished many items and parts belonging to those unfortunate wrecked vessels.

 Now referred to as the Arica Earthquake, it struck an area that was then a part of Peru around 9.30pm on 13th August (Peru time), 1868.
 It is regarded to have been between magnitude 8.5 and 9.0 and lasted between 5 to 10 minutes.
 Hundreds of aftershocks followed in the days after.